 Some executive job boards add fuel to the fire.

-Toss in the behind the scenes battle between executive resume writers and some very well-known job boards, whose resume critiquing practices routinely trash the resumes created by some of the country’s best writers, without even reading them – all as a tactic to sell their own resume writing services.
+Toss in the behind the scenes battle between executive resume writers and some very well-known job boards.
+Their resume critiquing practices routinely trash the resumes created by some of the country’s best writers.
+They do this to sell their own resume writing services.

-Fact is, there are indeed thousands of fly-by-night, disreputable resume services ready to take advantage and fleece unsuspecting, bewildered executive job seekers.
-But there are also many highly skilled, dedicated practitioners whose services have a profound impact on their clients’ success.
+Fact is, there are indeed thousands of fly-by-night, disreputable resume services ready to take advantage and fleece unsuspecting, bewildered job seekers.

 Some background about resume writing credentials.

 A number of reputable career professional associations offer certifications.
-Credentialing from these organizations typically demonstrates a higher level of experience than those without, and indicates that the writer stays current with industry trends, honing skills and communicating regularly with others in the industry through e-list conversations, conferences, webinars, teleseminars, etc.
+These credentials typically demonstrate a higher level of experience than those without.
+They indicate that the writer stays current with industry trends, communicates regularly with others in the industry, and attends conferences, webinars, teleseminars, etc.

-Some of the credentialing processes are extremely grueling and require several years’ professional experience before they can even be attempted, so they weed out incompetents.
+Some of the executive resume writing credentialing processes are extremely grueling.
+And some require several years’ professional experience before they can even be attempted, so they weed out incompetents.
 Also, beware that there are plenty of phony resume writing credentials.

 More about careers industry professional associations in Part 2 of this series.